StariGeri/StariGeri/README.md

 ---

 ### :man_technologist: About Me :
-I am a Computer Science Engineering Student & Frontend Engineer from Budapest, Hungary.
+I am a Computer Science Engineering Student & Full-stack dev with focus on Frontend development from Budapest, Hungary.
 - :telescope: Result and performance driven creative, developing web and mobile apps

 - :detective: Tech enthusiast